hendrik-goebel/marble/readme.md

 Then open in your browser localhost:9001

 ### Samples
 Samples are not included in the repo.
-The ones used on the wbsite I downloaded from [Music Radar](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download)
+The ones used on the website I downloaded from [Music Radar](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download)

-Put them into the samples folder then run "php createsoundtable.php" to generate soundtable.
+Put them into the samples folder then run "php createsoundtable.php" to generate the soundtable.